 the nigrostriatal circuit of the rat is more sensitive to insults than that of mice.

 The Michael J Fox Foundation Sponsored Rats for Parkinson’s Research

 *Discontinued.
 Please contact Taconic if you need this line.

-“Robust, well-validated pre-clinical models of Parkinson's disease are a necessary tool for understanding the biology and possible treatment of this complex disease.
+What our customers say:“Robust, well-validated pre-clinical models of Parkinson's disease are a necessary tool for understanding the biology and possible treatment of this complex disease.
 With dedicated project management and technical support, Taconic has been a reliable partner in The Michael J. Fox Foundation's efforts to provide the research community with important, field-enabling pre-clinical models.
 We look forward to continuing to partner with Taconic for custom model generation projects.”